ginstrom/paladin-novel/manuscript/chapter-03.md

 "You're a healer?"
 Sim asked, watching her work.

 "Served a temple in Darach once."
 Her voice carried the weight of old disappointments.
 "Corruption outweighed compassion.
 Priests of Kemiss conducting slave auctions on the very temple steps, blessing chains with holy water."
 Her mouth twisted with disgust.
 "Commerce became more sacred than mercy."

-She glanced at the dagger Pell offered him.
-"Pacifist?"
+Gond's jaw tightened at her words.
+He'd seen those auctions himself—stood in the crowds, watched the bidding, told himself it wasn't his concern.
+The priests' blessing had made it all seem legitimate, ordained.
+Just another part of the world's harsh order, like storms or drought.
+Something to endure, not fight.

+*How many times had he walked past those temple steps?* How many branded faces had he ignored, convincing himself that one sword couldn't change an empire built on human misery?
+The Guild's reach extended into every port, every palace.
+Even the temples blessed their work.

+He'd been a coward.
+Called it pragmatism, but it was cowardice plain and simple.

+Maera glanced at Sim.
+"You're not armed, while your companion here has a spare dagger.
+Don't you fight?"

 Sim's hands remained folded in his lap.
 "My path is mercy.
 I heal and guide."